đź’˛

 Pricing

-Open core companies produce both open source software and source-available proprietary software and follow the buyer-based open core business model for determining what’s open source and what’s source-available.
+Open core companies produce both open source software and source-available proprietary software.
+OCV companies use the Buyer-Based Open Core framework for determining what’s open source and what’s source-available.
 The open source project is always free and downloadable without restrictions.

 Most companies have a SaaS hosting option and will provide a free, hosted version of their software.
 This is a separate offering from the open source project.
 A free tier comes with limitations, usually in the form of consumption, number of users, storage, or some combination of those things.
 From a business perspective, the goal of the free version is to drive people to upgrade to paid versions.